Last Updated on November 24, 2021 by Opeyemi Quadri

 9% of N500K is N45,000

-If you effectively utilised the loan during the moratorium period (say 2 years), you could make an arrangement with NMFB official to be paying back N45,416.7k monthly for a period of 12 month.
-Check our guide on how to calculate the interest rate.
+If you effectively utilised the loan during the moratorium period (say 2 years), you could make an arrangement with NMFB official to be paying back N45,416.7k monthly for a period of 12 months.
+Check our guide on how to calculate the interest rate on business loan

 In this case: The Principle is N500,000 while N45,000 is the interest